 research teans in all aspects of the research process.
 CBPR emphasizes:

 - Mutual ownership of the products and processes of research

-The end result is incorporating the knowledge gained to improve the health and well-being of community members and populations.
-This approach is useful to communities and to address health care disparities in a variety of populations.
+The end result is incorporating the knowledge gained to improve the health and well-being of communities and populations.
+When conducted authentically, community-engaged research can promote health equity and reduce health care disparities.